bigidrise/my-perfect-meals-clean-ai/replit.md

 # Overview
-My Perfect Meals is an AI-powered nutrition application providing personalized meal plans, comprehensive nutrition tracking, and advanced food preference management.
-It aims to simplify healthy eating through intelligent automation and personalized guidance, with a focus on a 4-step AI meal creator and automatic weekly meal plan generation.
+My Perfect Meals is an AI-powered nutrition application designed to provide personalized meal plans, comprehensive nutrition tracking, and advanced food preference management.
+Its core purpose is to simplify healthy eating through intelligent automation, focusing on a 4-step AI meal creator and automatic weekly meal plan generation.
 The project's vision is to make healthy eating accessible, enjoyable, and sustainable through personalized nutrition.

 # User Preferences
 Preferred communication style: Simple, everyday language.